 When we first started with our home loan I didn’t have much of an idea what to expect.
 I didn’t have any specific type of “plan” to follow besides the social default of pay it off for 30 years.
 It took me quite a while to suss everything out, learn what matters and what doesn’t.
 Now I’m fully confident at paying off a mortgage really, really quickly.
 So let me give you the low down!

 A year or so ago I sat down and wrote out a very detailed and non-specific post entitled The Official Mutilate The Mortgage Strategy.
 If you haven’t read this I’d highly recommend you do.
 It’s the main theory behind the more detailed figures below.
 Once you’ve read it, come back here and this post should make more sense.

 Although the article above is very general and does cover the below case, I thought I’d run through specific figures.
 Hopefully it gives everyone a better understanding of how it’s done with a specific use case.
 If you’d like, feel free to post a comment below with other starting details and I can do another article if those are popular.

-This specific 5 Year Plan is for a couple that has the following:
+This specific 5 Year Plan is for a couple that has the following traits:

 - A combined income of $150,000 (50/50 each)

 - No children

 - Wants to be debt free within 5 years so they can do _______